Frequently Asked Questions

 - Be enrolled full-time and carry a minimum of 9 on-campus graduate-level credit hours for each semester during the award.
 Audited, undergraduate, and Guided Independent Study (correspondence) courses cannot be used as part of the minimum load for either a Graduate Assistantship or a Graduate College Tuition Scholarship.
 In addition, courses offered through Continuing Education cannot be used as part of the minimum load for a Graduate College Tuition Scholarship.

 How do I apply for financial support?

-Graduate Assistantship Stipends and Graduate Tuition Scholarships are applied for through the departments.
-Application forms are available from the department, the Graduate College, or our web site.
-They should be submitted to the department no later than February 1 for full consideration for next academic year support.
-Other forms of financial aid are applied for through the Financial Aid Office.
+Applications should be submitted to the department no later than February 1 for full consideration for next academic year support.
+Other forms of financial aid are applied for through the Office of Student Financial Aid.
 You can contact them at (800) 772-2736 or (319) 273-2700 or visit their web page by clicking here.

 Thesis and Dissertation FAQs